-Students apply various methods to assess physical activity and sedentary behaviour levels at the individual and population level, and analyse the data in relation to physical activity and sedentary behaviour guidelines.
-Students study and apply the social-ecological model to critique a range of individual- and settings-based strategies that are effective in promoting participation in some form of regular physical activity.
+Students explore and apply the social-ecological model to critique a range of individual- and settings-based strategies that are effective in promoting participation in regular physical activity.
+They create and participate in a personal plan with movement strategies that optimise adherence to physical activity and sedentary behaviour guidelines.